mohsin/nuxt-gravatar/README.md

 ## Installation

 ```
-yarn add nuxt-gravatar
+pnpm add nuxt-gravatar
 ```
-OR `npm install nuxt-gravatar`, or `pnpm install nuxt-gravatar`, depending on your project's package manager.
+OR `npm install nuxt-gravatar`, or `yarn add nuxt-gravatar`, depending on your project's package manager.

 ## Usage